Hacknocraft/AppFriendsDocs/docs/api.md

 {
-	"id": string,			// required, id of the chat group "name": string,			// required, the name of the chat group "memebers": string,		// required, an array of the id's of the users who you want to be in this group "owner_id"				// optional, the user id of the owner of the group }
+	"id": string,			// required, id of the chat group "name": string,			// required, the name of the chat group "memebers": array,		// required, an array of the id's of the users who you want to be in this group "owner_id"				// optional, the user id of the owner of the group }
 ```